In this article

 When the interviewer asks you if you have any questions, you can use the opportunity to get a sense of how the interviewer thinks you did by asking:

 - Have I answered all your questions?
 If the interviewer says no, follow up and ask what questions you haven't answered!

 - Do you have any concerns about my candidacy?
 You can quell their concerns on the spot and your thank-you email if you know their concerns.

 - Am I missing any crucial qualifications or experience?
 No candidate ticks all the boxes, so the answer will likely be yes, but you may be able to use this question to highlight similar qualifications or experiences you have.

 - Is there anything else you'd like to know about me?
 Don't respond with this question right away, as it can make it seem like you're avoiding their question, but it's OK to ask after a few good questions.

 - Is there anything I can do to improve my chances of getting hired?
 Always ask this question as there might be something you missed that'll land you the role.

 Questions about training and professional development

 You can also use this question to get a sense of how you'll be able to level up once you're an employee of the company.
-It's a good idea to preface these questions by expressing how excited you are about the role, otherwise you risk coming across as self-serving.
+It's a good idea to preface these questions by expressing how excited you are about the role.
+Otherwise, you risk coming across as self-serving.
 Here are a few common questions:

 - Is there a budget for continuing my education?
-If continually upskilling is important to you, it's a good idea to understand whether or not there is a budget in place to support your education once employed.
+If continually upskilling is vital to you, it's a good idea to understand whether or not there is a budget in place to support your education once employed.